jpsdr/MKVToolnix-Windows-7/README.md

 in the source code in the `icons/scalable` sub-directory.
 You can obtain the source code from the
 [MKVToolNix website](https://mkvtoolnix.download/).

+All of the sound files in the `share/sounds` sub-directory originate from the Oxygen project.

   * License: GNU Lesser General Public License v3 (see `doc/licenses/LGPL-3.0.txt`)
   * URL: https://techbase.kde.org/Projects/Oxygen